arista-channel/acws/docs/wired/a02_lab.md

 ## 02 | Assigning Port Profiles

-!!! danger "Single Workspace"
+!!! danger "No Workspace"

-    Now that you have port profiles, you can each individually assign ports to your assigned switch!
+    Now that you have port profiles, you can each individually configure ports on your assigned switch!
 No workspace required here 😄

 1. We are going to assign our new port port profiles to our switch, specifically assign ports for